tin2tin/script_update_checker/README.md

 # Script Update Checker
-Check scripts for functions which needs to be updated to Blender 2.80 API.
+Check scripts for functions which needs to be updated to the latest Blender.

+## Where

 Find it in the Text Editor Sidebar.

+# How

+Place the script in question in the Text Editor and execute the operator in the sidebar.
+All items with issues will be listed in the sidebar.
+Click on an issue to go to that line.

 nBurn writes:
 "Add-on update helper script